MicrosoftDocs/windows-itpro-docs/windows/client-management/generate-kernel-or-complete-crash-dump.md

 9. Test this method on the server by using the NMI switch to generate a dump file.
 You will see a STOP 0x00000080 hardware malfunction.

-If you want to run NMI in Microsoft Azure using serial console, see [Use Serial Console for SysRq and NMI calls](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/serial-console-nmi-sysrq).
+If you want to run NMI in Microsoft Azure using Serial Console, see [Use Serial Console for SysRq and NMI calls](https://docs.microsoft.com/azure/virtual-machines/linux/serial-console-nmi-sysrq).

 ### Use the keyboard